hyperledger/bevel/docs/source/prerequisites.md

 Read more about Ansible inventory [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

+---
+### NPM

+Blockchain Automation Framework provides the feature of automated validation of the configuration file (network.yaml), this is done using ajv (JSON schema validator) cli.
+The deployment scripts install ajv using npm module which requires npm as prerequisite.

+You can install the latest NPM version from offical [site](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+---
 ## Docker

 The Blockchain Automation Framework provides pre-built docker images which are available on [Docker Hub](https://hub.docker.com/u/hyperledgerlabs).
 If specific changes are needed in the Docker images, then you can build them locally using the Dockerfiles provided.
 A user needs to install [Docker CLI](https://docs.docker.com/install/) to make sure the environment has the capability of building these Dockerfiles to generate various docker images.
 Platform specific docker image details are mentioned [here](./operations/configure_prerequisites.md).